Ada-Developers-Academy/core-unit-2/api-1-setup-read/hello-world-routes.md

 ##### !explanation

-When an error occurs serverside, a request will recieve a `500 Internal Server Error` response.
+When an error occurs server-side, a request will receive a `500 Internal Server Error` response.

 ##### !end-explanation